Joan Deutsch Herczeg Women Leaders Scholarship Program

 • Undergraduate students from any college or discipline

-• Must plan to enroll as a full-time student for both the Fall 2023 and Spring 2024 semesters, at the junior or senior level
+• Must plan to enroll as a full-time student for both the fall and spring semesters, at the junior or senior level

 • Complete the application requirements in full by the deadline

-Preference will be given to students who identify as a woman, have a financial aid need, and demonstrate a commitment to their leadership growth as evaluated in their application.
+Preference will be given to students who demonstrate financial need and display a commitment to their leadership growth as evaluated in their application.

 Scholars are expected to participate in mentorship opportunities, attend program events, and be willing to consider a summer internship.